zmkfirmware/zmk/docs/docs/dev-setup.md

 `PATH` to include the pip install path.
 See [User Installs](https://pip.pypa.io/en/stable/user_guide/#user-installs) and (Stack Overflow)[https://stackoverflow.com/questions/38112756/how-do-i-access-packages-installed-by-pip-user] for more details.
 :::

-### Zephyr ARM SDK
+### Zephyr™ ARM SDK

-To build firmwares for the ARM architecture (all supported MCUs/keyboards at this point), you'll need to install the Zephyr ARM SDK to your system:
+To build firmwares for the ARM architecture (all supported MCUs/keyboards at this point), you'll need to install the Zephyr™ ARM SDK to your system:

 ```
 export ZSDK_VERSION=0.11.3